suncoast-devs/handbook/career/mentorship.md

----
-title: The Care and Feeding of Junior Developers
+# The Care and Feeding of Junior Developers
-draft: true
----

 ## Give Ownership